JETSCAPE/SummerSchool2023/Jul27_Hadronization/README.md

 - We will simulate $e^+e^-$ collisions and we will investigate different observables in systems without a medium.
 - Simulations with a jet in a brick hydro medium will be used to compare the different hydronization modules.

-# Part II: Get ready for the hadronization session
+# Part II: Get Ready

 As mentioned above, the hybrid hadronization module is currently under development, so it is not part of the X-SCAPE 1.0 release used for the summer school.
 Please make sure to follow the next steps carefully, which will implement the current version of the hybrid hadronization module in the X-SCAPE 1.0 code.